EdinburghNLP/awesome-hallucination-detection/README.md

 - **Datasets:** HalluQA (which they propose), and mention TruthfulQA, ChineseFactEval, HaluEval.

 ### [On Faithfulness and Factuality in Abstractive Summarization](https://arxiv.org/abs/2305.11747)
-- **Metrics:** ROUGE, BERTScore; human assessment (identify hallucinatory spans, and whether it's intrinsic or extrinsic) -- *intrinsic hallucinations* are manipulations of the information in the input document, while *extrinsic hallucinations* are informations not directly inferable from the input document.
+- **Metrics:** ROUGE, BERTScore; human assessment (identify hallucinatory spans, and whether it's intrinsic or extrinsic) -- *intrinsic hallucinations* are manipulations of the information in the input document, while *extrinsic hallucinations* are information not directly inferable from the input document.
 Humans were asked to annotate intrinsic and extrinsic hallucinations.
 - **Datasets:** XSum.

 ### [QuestEval: Summarization Asks for Fact-based Evaluation](https://arxiv.org/abs/2103.12693)